 May 01, 2016

 When millennials became the largest chunk of the workforce in 2015 (now more than one-in-three), it solidified a steady, yet monumental shift in the workplace.
 A shift that has nothing to do with age and everything to do with values.
-While those now nearing retirement viewed job security and pensions as paramount, today’s younger workers value … well, values above all else.
+While those now nearing retirement view job security and pensions as paramount, today’s younger workers value … well, values above all else.

 We’re talking about culture.
 Corporate culture.
 The Holy Grail for many companies looking to attract (and retain) top talent, both new and experienced.
 The challenge facing recruiters is a balancing act of appealing to first-time job seekers who seem drawn more to how a company feels than by how many benefits it might offer, as well as to experienced leaders who bring necessary expertise to the organization and its clients.

 By definition, an accounting firm feels stuffy, perhaps even a bit rigid.
 Spreadsheets and tax returns don’t exactly scream culture.
-Yet Eide Bailly has managed to cast off their industry’s stereotype to become a highly sought-after employer and community leader.
+Yet Eide Bailly has managed to cast off the industry’s stereotype to become a highly sought-after employer and community leader.
 Eide Bailly has succeeded in establishing a culture that attracts skilled professionals of all ages, as well as affirms current leadership for their role in the company’s ongoing success.

 Above All, Trust